 "My greatest thrill?
 That's easy.
 It came the day Mr. McGraw named his 20 all-time players.
 I'm ninth on that list and that is thrill enough to last me a lifetime." - Freddie Lindstrom.

 Freddie Lindstrom is generally considered one of the worst selections that the Hall of Fame has made.
-In BBWAA voting, he never got as much as 5% of the vote, but he was eventually selected by the Veterans Committee.
+In BBWAA voting, he never got as much as 5% of the vote, but he was eventually selected by the Veterans Committee in 1976.
 That said, he was a decent enough player, which got attention since third basemen of his era were rarely very good (he also played many games in the outfield during the second half of his career due to back injuries which prevented him from playing third).
 He hit .311 in a thirteen-year career, and the Hall was formerly very focused on high batting averages.